Leonardo2011/UrbanTerror/README.md

 Lukas Bretzinger, Cameron Reed, Sascha Schuster

 **DataCleaning.R**	is the main script for cleaning and merging data sets.
+The result is the "preGTD" saved as csv in the Terror Data Folder.

 **CityCleaning.R** is a script to clean the cities in the GTD, which has a lot of inconsistentcies and typos.